lake-wg/authz/draft-selander-ace-ake-authz.md

 where

-* LOC_S is location information about the authorization server
+* LOC_W is location information about the authorization server
 * CC is a crypto context identifier for the security context between the device and the authorization server
 * 'CIPHERTEXT_RQ' is the authenticated encrypted identity of the device with CC as Additional Data, more specifically: